thecroshel/JoinLogger/README.md

 a plugin that keeps log of who enters (and leaves) the server in a file.

-(if you not change config of plugin, the log file will be in "SCP Secret Laboratory Dedicated Server" folder)
+(the log file will be in "SCP Secret Laboratory Dedicated Server" folder)